schneipp/schneipp/README.md

 **Senior Software Engineer** • ImakeStuffUpOutOfThinAir International | Sep 2013 – Dec 2017

 * ✈️ Built a modular boarding-management system now hailed as the industry’s “secret weapon.”
-* 💻 Survived a marathon Node.js, Go, and Rust session — produced a web app that loads faster than my moka pot.
+* 💻 Survived a marathon Javascript, Go, and Rust session — produced a web app that loads faster than saying the word "adolfin".
-* 🎤 Delivered a keynote at “Cloud & Cockpit” 2016: “Why Pilots Should Code, Too.”
+* 🎤 Delivered a praised keynote at “Nodejs Conference” 2016: “Why Nodejs devs should jump through a window and get run over by a truck”

 ---